razorpay/blade/packages/blade/src/components/Tooltip/_decisions/decisions.md

 We will be using [FloatingUI](https://floating-ui.com/) to position the tooltip & handle the basic tooltip logic.
 Floating UI supports both Web & ReactNative.

+## Implementation detail nuances:

+To make FloatingUI work with Blade components seamlessly there are few things we need to modify:

+1. Expose interaction props in all the trigger components
+- Web:
+  - onBlur
+  - onFocus
+  - onMouseLeave
+  - onMouseMove
+  - onPointerDown
+  - onPointerEnter
+- Native:
+  - onTouchStart
+  - onTouchEnd

+2. Expose the actual DOM node from ref instead of only exposing [certain methods via our useBladeInnerRef](https://github.com/razorpay/blade/blob/69a1bcef2f09ceaf6f910eaaca3076055fb059a2/packages/blade/src/hooks/useBladeInnerRef.web.ts#L26-L27) hook which we used to prevent component styling misuses.
+We need to expose the actual DOM node because FloatingUI internally does this [isElement() check](https://github.com/floating-ui/floating-ui/blob/b8990250568043b876e1c8fe42358fe337847ede/packages/react/src/hooks/useFloating.ts#L59) on the tooltip trigger element.

 ## Motion

 Check out the [motion guidelines] for Tooltip.